bwindsor22/glowing-couscous/README.txt

 Two datasets are included in this exercise:
-( Easier ) LastFM - Anonymized user listening habits from a ( Harder ) Amazon - Reviews and track data from Amazon music sales site
+( Easier ) LastFM - Anonymized user listening habits from a music listening service ( Harder ) Amazon - Reviews and track data from Amazon music sales site

 ==== LastFM ===